History of Australian Lowlines

 - Towards the end of the trial a group of interested cattlemen persuaded the Department of Agriculture to sell the Low line cattle on the open market.

 - August 8 1992 – nine bulls, 23 heifers and seven cows were sold to seven purchasers.
-The purchasers formed the Australian Lowline Cattle Association.
+The purchasers formed the Australian Lowline Cattle Association and the breed name, Australian Lowline, was officially registered. (with the International Breed Code AL to follow)

 - October 30 1993 – the complete dispersal sale where 20 bulls were sold, together with 44 cows and 51 heifers.